puas87/SigningSampleApp/README.md

-# SigningSampleApp
+# Fichaje

-Simple app for automate companies signing process
+Application developed to facilitate signing operations (entry and exit) for users of a certain company.